 fences, trees, buildings, awnings and carports.
 Never use a barbecue in

-Buy the Certification Flame.
+Buy the Certification Star.
 When purchasing or installing a gas barbecue, make sure that it carries

 the mark of an accredited certification agency such as the CSA

-International Certification Flame indicating that it meets applicable
+International Star Certification Mark, indicating that it meets

-Visiting a camp site, cottage or lake?
+Visiting a camp site, beach or lake?
 Remember these tips for a safer

 Camping Stoves and Lanterns